How many days do I wish we had spent in Florence on our first visit to Italy? Well, I can tell you I wanted to be there for more than just 2 days!

 It also helped that our apartment was located within a couple of minute’s walk from here.
 We could see the top of the Duomo from our balcony!

-2. Day One In Florence – Florence Cathedral & Campanile
+Day 1: Florence Cathedral & Campanile

 Cupola of the Duomo di Firenze & Giotto’s Campanile right next door are both breathtaking to say the least.